How to Use Self-Directed IRAs to Invest in Mortgage Notes and Real Estate with Mat Sorensen

 It’s mostly people flipping property.
 So basically, IRAs are designed to receive investment income.
 Interest income, points, rental income, capital gain when you sell property or a note.
 That’s all cool in an IRA.
 You don’t pay tax on it, and it’s all growing tax-deferred in your traditional account or tax-free in your Roth.

 But what if I’m flipping property – is that capital gain?
 So if you’re doing flips, basically what the IRS is trying to determine with your IRA is, is your IRA in the business of flipping property?
-Because if you’re IRA’s in the business of flipping property, they’re going to assess a tax called Unrelated Business Income Tax or UBIT.
+Because if your IRA’s in the business of flipping property, they’re going to assess a tax called Unrelated Business Income Tax or UBIT.

 Basically, the short of it, you know, and I got three-hour classes I teach on this to other professionals, so I’m just giving the down and dirty, but basically the short of it is you can flip one or two properties a year with your IRA.
 Don’t worry about this tax.
 You’re not doing enough where you’re in the business of it.